Teens’ killer likely took souvenir, may have ‘staged’ murder scene, warrant says

 The girls’ bodies were discovered on property owned by Ron Logan, about 1,400 feet from Logan’s residence.
 “A large amount of blood was lost by the victims at the crime scene,” according to the search warrant.
 Because of the amount of blood, investigators believed the perpetrator would have gotten blood on their hands or clothing.

-The killer likely took a souvenir from the crime scene, according to the document, and it “appeared the girls’ bodies were moved and staged.”
+According to the document, the killer likely took a souvenir from the crime scene, and it “appeared the girls’ bodies were moved and staged.”
 The redacted search warrant didn’t specify what was missing and noted that the “rest of their clothing was recovered.”
 There were no signs of a “struggle or fight.”

 The agent suspected the killer physically removed something or took photos to “memorialize the crime scene.”
 Crime scene investigators also recovered unknown fibers and unidentified hairs.